bridge71/Share-the-Sky/README.md

 ## Project Setup
 ### Config
-You can config more detail on config.json, such as the maximun of file and the port of database.
 You should move `./examples/config.json` to `./config.json` and modify your password of database.
+And you can config more details on config.json, such as the maximun of file and the port of database.

 ### install back end with docker
 ```sh
 docker pull drogonframework/drogon